Huegoxaga/notes/javascript/react.md

   ```
 - In `App.js` wrap the component that adapts themes with the theme provider components, e.g. `<ThemeProvider theme={newTheme}> <Component /> </ThemeProvider>`
 - Similar to `useStyles()`, the `const theme = useTheme();` method will return a variable that contains all the current theme settings

+### Related Packages

+#### Material Tables

+- It provides a pre-built table component based on Material UI
+- run `npm install material-table --save` to install
+- [Click Here](https://material-table.com/#/docs/all-props) to view all props for the table component

+#### Material-UI pickers

+- It provices a datetime picker component
+- run `npm i @material-ui/pickers` to install
+- run `npm i @date-io/date-fns@1.x date-fns` to install a date management library
+- wrap the picker component with `<MuiPickersUtilsProvider utils={DateFnsUtils}></MuiPickersUtilsProvider>`
+- [Click Here](https://material-ui-pickers.dev/api/DatePicker) to view all props for the date picker component

 ## Debug